xaviguasch/codewars-katas-collection/02-fundamentals--7-kyu/notes.md

 n065 - **My Language Skills** Check alternative solutions, WORTH DOING THE CHALLENGE AGAIN.
 QUITE TRICKY

 n067 - **Most digits** DIDN'T SOLVED IT AT FIRST TRY!!!!!
-Check other solutions too.
+Check other solutions too. n068 - **Bumps in the road** Check alternative solutions that are one-liners.